 This is a nice light combination that is great for fine hair.
-Jojoba oil shares the closest properties with your own natural oil, so it absorbs very readily into the hair for a superior shine and natural softness.
+Jojoba oil shares the closest properties with your natural oil, so it absorbs very readily into the hair for superior shine and natural softness.
 Honey also helps to promote softness, and also provides a light and sweet scent to your hair.
-The two base ingredients for this conditioner, coconut water and aloe vera juice, work together to strengthen your hair.
-This is a very lightly scented conditioner, but if you want to add a little more flavor you can mix it up with an essential oil of your choice.
+The two base ingredients for this conditioner, coconut water, and aloe vera juice, work together to strengthen your hair.
+This is a very lightly scented conditioner, but if you want to add a little more flavor, you can mix it up with essential oil of your choice.

 - 1 cup coconut water

 - 1 cup aloe vera juice

 Combine all the ingredients in a bottle or any enclosed container.
 Shake well to mix in the honey and oil.
 This is a thinner recipe, so you can even put it into a spray bottle for a light morning hairspray.
 Be sure to shake well before each use.

 This is a medium thickness conditioner good for any hair texture, specially made for those looking to revitalize and strengthen their hair.
 With a base mixture of coconut oil and coconut milk, this is semi-solid at room temperature.
 Jojoba oil is our carrier on this one and gives your hair the natural shine we’re all looking for.
 Tea tree oil rests on top of the jojoba for a refreshing and zesty feel.
 The tea tree oil will help unclog follicles, which will give your hair more room to breathe and grow.

 - 1 tbsp jojoba oil

 - 5-10 drops tea tree oil